🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 You really shouldn't launch without these items or all your safety equipment (click here for a complete list of recommended items).
 Don't be lazy and leave off a few things.
 It's always better to be safe than sorry, as the saying goes.
 You never know what can happen on the water or during towing.

 Planning ahead is a smart move.
-And if something happens, your family will thank you (Pat on the back, here!).
-There are even laws requiring some of them, so check with your state.
+And if something happens, your family will thank you.
+Pat on the back, here!
+Some of them are even required by law, so check with your state.

-These items should be in good condition and good working order.
-Make sure you not only have them all, but inspect each one thoroughly.
+These items should be in good condition and in good working order.
+Make sure you have them all and inspect each one thoroughly.

 3. Check the Loose Boat Items